igolovic/cmpbin/README.md

 # cmpbin
-CMPBIN - CROSS-PLATFORM GUI DESKTOP APPLICATION WHICH COMPARES FILES IN TWO FOLDERS BY THEIR BINARY CONTENT AND FINDS MATCHES AND UNIQUE FILES
+CMPBIN - CROSS-PLATFORM GUI DESKTOP APPLICATION WHICH COMPARES FILES IN TWO FOLDERS BY FILE SIZE AND BINARY CONTENT AND FINDS MATCHES AND UNIQUE FILES

 Ivan Golović